We are looking for a Clinic Registered Nurse II for the Surgicenter Department at Mission Hospital Regional Medical Center.

 - Facilitates patient care through effective communication.

-- Communicates patient condition/care changes to supervisor, medical staff, and other team members.
+- Communicates patient condition/care changes to charge nurse, supervisor, medical staff and other team members.

-- Completes hand-off report and documentation in timely manner.
+- Completes shift report and documentation in a timely manner.

 - Anticipates and is prepared to present information to patients and families regarding plan of care.